PSA Kinetics and the Natural History of Prostate Cancer

 The four preceding papers in this series have built an ecological and evolutionary framework for understanding why many prostate cancers remain biologically contained.
 Autopsy pathology establishes that latent prostate cancer is near-universal; the metabolism and epigenetics paper identifies how microenvironmental conditions regulate phenotypic stability; the tumour ecology papers demonstrate that progression reflects ecological collapse rather than inevitable genetic destiny.
 This paper provides the dedicated empirical layer that grounds those theoretical arguments in longitudinal clinical evidence: the outcome data that shows, directly and over decades, what happens when prostate cancer is observed rather than immediately treated, and what PSA kinetics reveals about the biological tempo of individual disease.

 That evidence exists, and it is more extensive than is widely appreciated.
-Beginning with the Swedish observational cohorts of the 1980s and 1990s and extending through the landmark randomized trials of the 2000s and 2010s, a consistent picture has emerged: for most men with localized, low-to-intermediate grade prostate cancer, the disease progresses slowly if at all, disease-specific mortality over decades of follow-up is low, and the harms of immediate aggressive treatment are real and not offset by proportionate survival benefit in the majority of cases.
+Beginning with the Swedish observational cohorts of the 1980s and 1990s and extending through the landmark randomised trials of the 2000s and 2010s, a consistent picture has emerged: for most men with localised, low-to-intermediate grade prostate cancer, the disease progresses slowly if at all, disease-specific mortality over decades of follow-up is low, and the harms of immediate aggressive treatment are real and not offset by proportionate survival benefit in the majority of cases.

 This paper also examines what PSA kinetics add to this picture.
 A single PSA measurement is a biological snapshot, useful, but interpretively limited.
-Serial PSA measurement over time reveals the tempo of disease: whether a tumor is biologically quiescent, slowly active, or genuinely accelerating.
+Serial PSA measurement over time reveals the tempo of disease: whether a tumour is biologically quiescent, slowly active, or genuinely accelerating.
 That tempo, expressed as PSA velocity or PSA doubling time, is a more direct indicator of biological urgency than any absolute PSA value.
 Understanding it is central to the Quiet Biology approach to monitoring and decision-making.

 02Johansson and the Swedish Observational Cohorts: Disease Tempo over Decades

 The foundational evidence for the natural history of untreated prostate cancer comes from the long-term Swedish observational studies initiated by Jan-Erik Johansson and colleagues in the 1970s and 1980s.
-These cohorts enrolled men with newly diagnosed, clinically localized prostate cancer who were managed with watchful waiting rather than immediate curative treatment, a practice that reflected clinical norms of the era and created, in retrospect, an invaluable longitudinal record of what prostate cancer does when left largely undisturbed.
+These cohorts enrolled men with newly diagnosed, clinically localised prostate cancer who were managed with watchful waiting rather than immediate curative treatment, a practice that reflected clinical norms of the era and created, in retrospect, an invaluable longitudinal record of what prostate cancer does when left largely undisturbed.

 Johansson demonstrated that prostate cancer has a natural tempo, and that for most men, that tempo is slow enough that time itself is a diagnostic and management tool.